 It is not compulsory for very small businesses to elect an auditor.
 Nevertheless, even companies not obliged to use an auditor often do so on a voluntary basis.

-If the articles of association, partnership agreement or rules of the organisation include a provision on electing an auditor, an auditor must be elected (or the relevant provision in the articles of association must be changed).
+If the articles of association, partnership agreement or rules of the organisation include a provision on appointing an auditor, an auditor must be appointed (or the relevant provision in the articles of association must be changed).